Peace through strength: United States

+Other nations

+In March 2025, French president Macron said, "This is the moment when our strategy of peace through strength comes into play," referring to an arms build-up in Europe, sanctions, and possible peace-keeping troops in Ukraine.
+He later said, "the approach of peace through strength [in Ukraine] is the one we're continuing to take."

+In Taiwan, "peace through strength" is a slogan of Taiwanese nationalism, meaning to emphasize Taiwan's sovereignty, strengthen its military power, and work with the United States and Japan to guard against possible aggression by the People's Republic of China.
+Lai Ching-te, the eighth president of the Republic of China (Taiwan), emphasized "peace through strength" even before he became president.
+On 19 June 2024, president Lai reiterated that "peace must rely on strength, which is to say avoiding war by preparing for war to achieve peace".

 Criticism

+Sybil Morrison said, "The utter futility of the 'peace through strength' theory .. by menacing the other side with dire consequences if they do not fall in with the proposals of the opposing side, is, ultimately, not peace, but war."
+She notes that if the rhetoric is defense plus defeating the enemy, this is war not peace, "victory and peace are not synonymous".
+Her counter-theory was published as Security Through Disarmament (1954).

-For Andrew Bacevich, "belief in the efficacy of military power almost inevitably breeds the temptation to put that power to work.
+Andrew Bacevich said "belief in the efficacy of military power almost inevitably breeds the temptation to put that power to work.
 'Peace through strength' easily enough becomes 'peace through war.'"

-Jim George of Australian National University used the term to describe part of what he argued was the Straussian and neoconservative foreign policy of the George W. Bush administration.

 The mock inversion "strength through peace" has been used on occasion to draw criticism to the militaristic system of diplomacy advocated by "peace through strength".
 Ohio Representative Dennis Kucinich adopted the slogan "Strength Through Peace" during his 2008 presidential run as part of his platform as a peace candidate against the Iraq War.

 Trademark dispute

 During Reagan's presidency, the non-profit American Security Council Foundation (ASCF) and its for-profit direct-mail provider, Communications Corporation of America, sought to influence United States foreign policy by promoting the idea, but after the Soviet collapse of 1991, ASCF fell into obscurity, and other organizations continued to promote the slogan.
 The Heritage Foundation and the Center for Security Policy (CSP) have also used the term in print.
 The ASCF registered a trademark for the phrase in April 2011.
 In September 2012, ASCF filed a trademark infringement lawsuit against CSP and Frank Gaffney, prompting the Washington City Paper to ridicule ASCF's Director of Operations, Gary James, for editing the online encyclopedia Wikipedia article titled 'Peace through strength' so that it was "drenched in ...
 ASCF references".
 Following a counterclaim by the CSP alleging that the trademark application had been fraudulent, in August 2013 the ACSF announced that it had settled the lawsuit with the CSP and would cancel its trademark claim.